Faryal Talpur

-Early life and Family
+Early life and family

 Talpur was born on 26 April 1958 in Nawabshah, Pakistan to Hakim Ali Zardari and Bilquis Sultana.
 She belongs to Baloch family from Nawabshah, Sindh.
 She is the sister of Asif Zardari, the former President of Pakistan, and Azra Fazal Pechuho, a politician, and the sister-in-law of former Prime Minister of Pakistan Benazir Bhutto.
+Besides Zardari and Pechuho, she has another sister Fouzia Abbasi, who is not active in politics.